abhinemani/abhinemani.github.io/_posts/2015-12-24-What-Kenya-Reminded-Me-Technology.md

 > “Software is eating the world.”

 What did he mean by that?
 He’s looking at the way software has disrupted core industries in our society.
 The post office is gone, publishing is gone, media, and let’s return to financial institutions.
 We all probably don’t remember this but back in the day, you’d have to get to the bank before 4:00 on a Friday.
 If you didn’t, you wouldn’t have any cash on the weekend to go out.
 I can’t tell you the last time I’ve gone to a bank because this industry has been so profoundly disrupted by technology.
 You can take a picture of your check and deposit it in your account.
 You can pay people with Square using your mobile phone.
-The financial system in this country has been revolutionized with technology. _Software is eating the world._
+The financial system in this country has been revolutionized with technology.

+**Software is eating the world.**

 ![](https://cdn-images-1.medium.com/max/1200/1*RdEuhy6FH3uNS7T0EJ1XHg.jpeg)
-undefined

 Then, bringing those two themes together, I think we’re asked another question.
 How will technology reshape our society?
 Now for a lot of the folks in this room, you’re probably thinking, “Well, that’s not a question that I can grapple with.
 I’m not a technologist.
 I don’t know how to code, and you know, the apps on my phone work just fine.
 Whatever.”
 Let me tell you something.
 This is something we all here have to answer, and I’ll tell you in a minute why I think we’re best equipped to do that.